 Practice times and schedules are determined on a club to club basis.
 Less competitive clubs may only practice sparingly while more competitive clubs will require a more significant time commitment as they likely practice two to three times a week.
 If you have questions about a particular club's practice habits, you can find the club's contact information on their home page.Have any clubs won regional or national championships?

 Yes.
 ECU Club Sports has a very rich history of success in competition.
-During the 2010-2011 season alone, ECU produced three national champions in baseball, dance and golf as well as sent nine other clubs to national championship competition.
+In the past ECU has produced national champions in several activities and annually sends a number of clubs to national championship competition.

 What are the benefits of playing?